hauze-v/web-dev/mdn-html/html-tables/html-table-basics/NOTES.md

 <col> elements are specified inside a <colgroup> container just below the opening <table> tag

-** IT SEEMS THE COL ATTRIBUTE IS NOT SUPPORTED BY BROWSERS AND IS CONSIDERED INSECURE OR SOMETHING, THE RECOMENDATION IS TO USE A CSS CLASS ON ALL COLUMNS (yes it sucks) **
+** IT SEEMS THAT ONLY CERTAIN PROPERTIES ARE SUPPORTED BY BROWSERS IN REGARDS TO <col> / <colgroup>, THE RECOMENDATION IS TO USE A CSS CLASS ON ALL COLUMNS (yes it sucks) **